 - To support the generation of secure, renewable and low carbon energy in the Solent ensuring – economic benefits, energy security and decarbonisation

 The former Sustainability and Community Infrastructure Panel adopted a new business plan in 2011.
 Since that date the following has been delivered:

-- Green Infrastructure Delivery Framework to support protection and enhancement of GI in South Hampshire
+- Development of a Green Infrastructure Delivery Framework to support protection and enhancement of green infrastructure in South Hampshire

-- With the Hampshire Chamber of Commerce, developed “Future South” partnership and initiative to support the development of the Green Economy
+- With the Hampshire Chamber of Commerce, developed the ‘‘Future South’ partnership and initiative to support the development of the green economy

 - Secured £3 million of Regional Growth Fund money for the £17 million Future South Green Growth Programme to support business growth and new jobs

 - With Hampshire Chamber of Commerce under the Future South partnership in 2015 launched the Green Growth Fund of £950,000 for loans to small businesses in Hampshire.
 It has grown to £1.5m since then.
-The associated project of launching Hampshire Community Bank is currently near application to the Bank of England (PRA) for a full banking licence.
-For more details see: Hampshire Community Bank Status 2018 Sept 2018
+The associated project of launching Hampshire Community Bank has been completed.

 The Panel will take forward the following actions and projects:

 - Support the continued development and implementation of the Future South Partnership and projects